nzhou792/Nathan_BlueStampPortfolio/index.md

 # Wrist Rehabilitation Device

----This device aims to detect speed and bend angle of the wrist using an accelerometer and flex sensor attached to a wrist sleeve, and determines whether the form of the wrist is good or bad.
+This device aims to detect speed and bend angle of the wrist using an accelerometer and flex sensor attached to a wrist sleeve, and determines whether the form of the wrist is good or bad.
 In addition to this, the device also consists of two LEDs that flash red or green depending on form, and a Piezo buzzer that emits noise when the wrist bends too far.
 An Arduino WiFi server has been set up so that the acceleration, bend angle, form, and adjustment based on form can be monitored live on a website.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |